-The fifth edition of the Present Perfect Electronic Music and Contemporary Art Festival will be held in St. Petersburg from 26 to 28 July 2019.
-The anniversary version of the festival will be held for the second time on the territory of Sevkabel Port, a cultural space that boasts industrial flavour and the best view of the Gulf of Finland from the beautifully furnished embankment.
+The fifth edition of the Present Perfect Electronic Music and Contemporary Art Festival was held in St. Petersburg from 26 to 28 July 2019.
+The anniversary version of the festival was held for the second time on the territory of Sevkabel Port, a cultural space that boasts industrial flavour and the best view of the Gulf of Finland from the beautifully furnished embankment.

-This year a rich programme of the Present Perfect events will again stretch for three days: a concert opening, an educational programme, a pre-party series, a twenty-hour Saturday event and an after party at the waterfront.
+This year a rich programme of the Present Perfect events was again stretched for three days: a concert opening, an educational programme, a pre-party series, a twenty-hour Saturday event and an after party at the waterfront.

 Andrew Weatherall, pioneer of the British electronic sound, began his DJing career at the legendary Shoom and Spectrum clubs, which inaugurated the acid house boom in the UK.
 As a DJ and producer he collaborated with British rock heroes Happy Mondays, New Order and Primal Scream and was one of the people responsible for bringing this underground sound to larger audiences in the 1990s .
 In his own projects, Sabers Of Paradise and Two Lone Swordsmen, Andrew Weatherall was experimenting with sound and various hybrids of idm and downtempo, postpunk, psychedelia and dub.
 This Century, Andrew is far from slowing down.
 He still continues to release intriguing albums, remixes and play eclectic sets that merge the rock classics with the latest techno.